cjrwebb/mog-education/README.md

 A live version can be loaded through shinyapps.io here: [https://webb.shinyapps.io/MOG_education/](https://webb.shinyapps.io/MOG_education/)

+## Setup

-You need a user token for the Mapbox API to run the app.
+* You need a user token for the Mapbox API to run the app.
+* If downloading verion 4 (Scotland) or above, you also need to unzip the data files in your local repository (raw data files are larger than 100mb)

 ![](mog_app_screen1.png)
 ![](mog_app_screen2.png)